uber-go/guide/style.md

 Prefix unexported top-level `var`s and `const`s with `_` to make it clear when they are used that they are global symbols.

-Exception: Unexported error values, which should be prefixed with `err`.

 Rationale: Top-level variables and constants have a package scope.
 Using a generic name makes it easy to accidentally use the wrong value in a different file.